 You can claim for any qualifying costs which have been made in the last two accounting years of the company.

 Projects must meet certain criteria to qualify for Research and Development.
 This includes researching and developing ways to overcome technological advancements in Science and Technology.
 This could be developing new or existing products, services, or processes.

 Yes – The idea of R&D is to reward businesses for innovating, not only successful or completed projects.

 Yes – the purpose of the scheme is to encourage companies to undertake projects for innovations.
 It is about companies investing in developing new or enhancing existing products, services, or processes.

 R&D Tax credits can be paid in three different ways – cash credits, a Corporation Tax rebate, or an expenditure that you may take forward against future profits.

 All we will need is a copy of your accounts and CT600.

 Our standard fee is 15% of the refund amount, with our minimum fee being £1,500.

 Once we have all the necessary information, we can submit your claim within 1-2 working days.
 Once HMRC receives our submission, they typically pay out the money within 4-6 weeks.

-Possibly.
-Though this is usually a request for more information, and we deal with this on your behalf.
+Possibly, though this is usually a request for more information, which we will deal with on your behalf.